News of murders and kidnappings puts people off visiting the Philippines

 As someone who has spent a lot of time in The Philippines I feel it’s important that readers here know of recent events on the island nation.

 Last week in The Philippines three tourists were murdered in two separate incidents and a church was blown up in a grenade attack.
 This week two kidnapped Germans are due to be beheaded by a Filipino separatist group supporting the IS.
+In 2016 two tourists were beheaded while one more was released at a cost of nearly USD $650,000.
 Most of this has gone unreported or has at least been overshadowed by events in Thailand.

 Let’s take a brief look how and why these tourists were murdered and kidnapped in The Philippines and see if the tropical islands of the Philippines are still safe to visit or not.